 Scott is currently working on his sixth novel.
 He lives in northern New Mexico, after stints in the Netherlands, Scotland and Norway, plus less exotic locations. .
 He’s worked for a power company, a lumberyard, an energy company, and a winery.
 He has three books out, through Southern Yellow Pine and Fomite.

-Jim Levy is the author of Corazón (and Merkle), about two dogs; Cooler Than October Sunlight, poems from 1959 to 2014; The Poems of Caius Herennius Felix, a fictional work about a first-century Roman-Spanish poet; Joy To Come, literary and cultural essays; and The Fifth Season, about depression, suicide and recovery.
-He has also written but not published Deirdreen and Giocomo, a memoir of his marriage to the woman who became Pema Chödrön, the Buddhist nun.
+Jim Levy is the author of Corazón (and Merkle), about two dogs; Cooler Than October Sunlight, poems from 1959 to 2014; The Poems of Caius Herennius Felix, a fictional work about a first-century Roman-Spanish poet; Joy To Come, literary and cultural essays; The Fifth Season, about depression, suicide and recovery, Rowdy’s Boy, a memoir of boyhood and adolescence, and Mar Egeo, fiction and memoir about travel.

 Joan Livingston is an author of novels for adults and young readers, including los Primos bilingual series.
 She recently released a novel Peace, Love, and You Know What, a comedy set in the early seventies.